themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 }
 ~~~

 Refresh your browser, and if you're on a large display pull the window as wide as it will go.
-You'll see the size of everything smoothly ramp up *assuming you scaled everything in relative measures like ems and percentages*.
+You'll see everything smoothly increase in size *assuming you scaled everything in relative measures like ems and percentages*.
 This is why it's a good idea to avoid exact pixel sizes whenever possible.
 They don't scale.

 > {{ theme:partial src="aside-header" voice="erik" text="Except..." }}
 >
-> Every rule has an exception, and this is no... exception.
+> Every rule has an exception, and this one is no... exception.
 When I need a hairline border, I use `border-width: 1px;` since that will always give me the thinnest border possible on that platform.

 ### We've Only Just Begun

 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="29:20" }}

-There's so much more to cover, but it's mostly outside the scope of this intro.
-The three issues we should touch on before you go, are accessibility, images and unfriendly (old Microsoft) browsers.
+There's so much more to cover, but it goes beyond the scope of an intro.
+There are three issues we should touch on before you go: accessibility, images, and unfriendly (old Microsoft) browsers.

 #### Accessibility

-Unfortunately this is a critically important issue that is just [too big](http://www.d.umn.edu/itss/training/online/webdesign/accessibility.html) to squeeze into this discussion.
-Luckily, nothing we've done so far should hinder accessibility, and the font scaling may even help it a bit.
+Unfortunately this critically important issue that is just [too big](http://www.d.umn.edu/itss/training/online/webdesign/accessibility.html) to squeeze into this discussion.
+Luckily, nothing we've done so far should *hinder* accessibility, and the font scaling can help in some cases.

 #### Images

-Responsive image manipulation is still in its infancy, so here are a few considerations that will help you now and lead you in useful directions for future exploration.
+Responsive image manipulation is still in its infancy, but here are a few considerations that will help you now and start you down a good path for future exploration.

-First, try to work as much as possible in a vector image format like SVG.
-If it looks more like a diagram than a picture (many logos, interface elements and other similar graphics) it can probably be presented in razor sharp fidelity at all screen resolutions by presenting it as a vector SVG file.
+First, try to work as much as possible in a vector image format like [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
+Anything that looks more like a diagram than a picture (many logos, interface elements, or other similar graphics) can be presented in razor-sharp fidelity at all screen resolutions by serving up a vector SVG file.

-[All modern browsers](http://caniuse.com/svg) support SVG, and you can offer CSS `background-image:` fallback options for older applications.
+[All modern browsers](http://caniuse.com/svg) support SVG natively, and you can offer a CSS [`background-image:` fallback](http://css-tricks.com/svg-fallbacks/) for older applications.

 #### Older Browsers (IE)

-Speaking of older browsers (generally IE 8 and earlier) you can use [conditional comments](http://msdn.microsoft.com/en-us/library/ms537512.ASPX) to serve up an alternate stylesheet that will be interpreted by only Internet Explorer.
+Speaking of older browsers (generally IE 8 and earlier) you can use [conditional comments](http://msdn.microsoft.com/en-us/library/ms537512.ASPX) to serve up an alternate stylesheet that will only be used Internet Explorer.
 You can even target specific versions if you like.
 In fact, you've already used conditional comments in the demo site.
 Check out lines 7 through 9 in your `index.html` file:

 ~~~
 <!doctype html>